MichalOpoka/ecfr/cfr/title-34-Education/subtitle-A-Office-Secretary-Department-Education/part-75-Direct-Grant-Programs/subpart-A-General/subjectgroup-ECFRedd6d9550e623f1-Eligibility-Grant/section-75.51.md

 ##### § 75.51 How to prove nonprofit status. #####

-Link to an amendment published at 89 FR 70320, Aug.
-29, 2024.

 (a) Under some programs, an applicant must show that it is a nonprofit organization.
-(See the definition of *nonprofit* in 34 CFR 77.1.)

 (b) An applicant may show that it is a nonprofit organization by any of the following means: